LinCAS-lang/LinCAS/README.md

 ## To do:
   * [ ] Unit Test library
-  * [ ] Improving parsing.
-Maybe using a Bison-generated one
+  * [ ] Improving parsing time.
+Maybe using a Bison-generated parser
   * [ ] Compile time optimizations
   * [ ] Speeding up the VM
   * [ ] Inline caches